home-assistant/home-assistant.io/source/_components/discovery.markdown

 ### {% linkable_title Windows %}

 #### {% linkable_title 64-bit Python %}
-There is currently a <a href='https://bitbucket.org/al45tair/netifaces/issues/17/dll-fails-to-load-windows-81-64bit'>known issue</a> with running this component on a 64-bit version of Python and Windows.
+There is currently a <a href='https://bitbucket.org/al45tair/netifaces/issues/17/dll-fails-to-load-windows-81-64bit'>known issue</a> with running this integration on a 64-bit version of Python and Windows.

 #### {% linkable_title Python 3.5 %}